-This is because infection duration also varies strongly with environmental factors such as inoculating dose [27, 28], rate of exposure [29, 30]) and resource availability [31, 32].
+Infection duration also varies strongly with environmental factors such as inoculating dose [27, 28], rate of exposure [29, 30]) and resource availability [31, 32].
 Perplexingly, the way in which duration changes with environmental factors often varies among host genotypes.
-For example, mouse strains described as “resistant” due to their ability to clear a high dose of nematodes become chronically infected when exposed to a low dose, whereas other mouse strains are chronically infected regardless of dose [33-35].
-Our own experiments on inbred mice infected with the nematode Trichuris muris show that infection durations observed under natural environmental conditions do not match those observed in the lab: when inbred mouse strains (hereafter used to denote mouse genotypes) are “rewilded” by moving them outdoors, infection is prolonged (Fig. 1).
+For example, mouse strains (hereafter used to denote mouse genotypes) described as “resistant” due to their ability to clear a high dose of nematodes become chronically infected when exposed to a low dose, whereas other mouse strains are chronically infected regardless of dose [33-35].
+Our own experiments on inbred mice infected with the nematode Trichuris muris show that infection durations observed under natural environmental conditions do not match those observed in the lab: when inbred mouse strains are “rewilded” by moving them outdoors, infection is prolonged (Fig. 1).
 Moreover, mice exposed to the natural environment only after receiving nematode infection (“short-term wild”) had more variable worm burdens than those that spent the entire infection in the lab or in the wild (Fig. 1; [36]).

 More vexing still, infection duration often varies among individuals of a given genotype exposed to the same parasite dose, even in controlled experiments [18, 37, 38], and even with clonal isolates of parasites (such as rodent malaria [39] or streptococcus [40] infections).
 The variation in infection duration among individual hosts of the same genotype can be as large as the variation among host genotypes (e.g., [41]).
 This variation among individuals is typically ignored, treated as unwanted noise that potentially obscures differences among treatment means, rather than as an object of study in its own right.
 In contrast, we suggest that seriously exploring such within-genotype variation in infection duration will help us to identify the processes that determine infection duration.

 Here, we propose to use inoculating dose to “probe” within-host ecological dynamics across host strains and environments, thereby revealing the fundamental processes that drive variation in infection duration.
 By definition, infection duration is determined by the ecological dynamics of parasite biomass growth and mortality: the infection lasts until the immune response kills or expels the parasite, or, failing that, until the parasite dies.
-We will develop and test novel mathematical theory, to quantify these positive and negative feedbacks that regulate infection duration, in both controlled lab settings and under greater environmental realism.
+We will develop and test novel mathematical theory, to quantify the positive and negative feedbacks that regulate infection duration, in both controlled lab settings and under greater environmental realism.
 We will focus on the biology of gastrointestinal nematode parasites.
 Our emphasis on nematodes is pragmatic: nematode infection duration varies widely even in controlled conditions (e.g., some hosts take days, others take years to purge worms) and infection duration is strongly correlated with morbidity in human gastrointestinal nematode infections [42].
-Our a XX Aims will address within-host processes that drive varied infection duration across host strains, among individuals within a strain, and as hosts move into a more natural environment, revealing general principles that likely apply to many infectious disease systems.
+Our three Aims will address within-host processes that drive varied infection duration across host strains, among individuals within a strain, and as hosts move into a more natural environment, revealing general principles that likely apply to many infectious disease systems.

 INNOVATION.

-Our primary innovations are: A) to build a novel mathematical model of “Allee effects” that has unique potential to explain a broad continuum of infection durations; B) to test the model using inoculating doses as experimental probes of how environment alters duration; and C) to field-test the model in an unparalleled natural system; we will thus generate one of the most complete time-series of within-host ecological dynamics ever assembled.
-Our combined expertise in mathematics, immunoparasitology and fieldwork enables a powerful approach to explaining variation in duration arising from within-host ecological dynamics.
+Our primary innovations are: A) to build a novel mathematical model of immune-driven “Allee effects” that generates testable hypotheses about the processes leading to variation in infection duration; B) to test the model using inoculating doses and naturalized microbiota as experimental probes of how environment alters duration; and C) to field-test the model in an unparalleled natural system.
+Our combined expertise in mathematics, immunoparasitology and fieldwork enables a powerful approach to that will identify the dynamic immunological mechanisms that generate variation in infection duration, and reveal how those processes differ between the lab and the wild.